Diversity Education: A Life Skills Pathway

 - Local Shopping Centre

 The Enterprise Program runs several initiatives simultaneously throughout the year.
-The purpose of this program is to teach the skills and understanding around planning and managing a business.
+The purpose of this program is to teach the skills and understanding around planning and managing a business, as well as customer service and financial skills.

 Western Suburbs Newspaper Delivery